 Correction of LV mechanical dyssynchrony (15-30% of DCM patients with HF), has a significant positive impact on morbidity and mortality [81-83].
 Hence, CRT is currently recommend for symptomatic HF patients with LVEF<35% and QRS ≥130 ms, particularly of LBBB morphology (a surrogate for LV dyssynchrony), treated for ≥3 months with GDMT, irrespective of HF aetiology [74].

-Based on the experience from surgical mitral valve repair (MVR) of moderate-to-severe functional mitral regurgitation (FMR), suggesting reverse LV remodelling and functional improvement [84], a percutaneous interventional technique has been developed for the correction of FMR.
+Based on the experience from surgical mitral valve repair (MVR) of moderate-to-severe FMR, suggesting reverse LV remodelling and functional improvement [84], a percutaneous interventional technique has been developed for the correction of FMR.
 Percutaneous transcatheter MVR with the MitraClip device demonstrated similar efficacy but an improved safety compared with surgery [85].
 Recently, two randomized clinical trials comparing the effectiveness of percutaneous MVR with GDMT have demonstrated diverging results.
 In the MITRA-FR trial the 1-year risk of death or HF hospitalization did not differ significantly between patients who underwent percutaneous MVR and those who received GDMT alone [86].
 Conversely, in the COAPT trial, patients treated with percutaneous edge-to-edge repair experienced markedly lower rates of all-cause mortality and HF hospitalization within 2 years compared with GDMT alone [87].

+1.4.2 Aetiology-related therapy

 Aetiology-related treatment of HF in DCM is an evolving field, which needs further evidence from clinical trials.
 In the case of inflammatory DCM of autoimmune aetiology without viral persistence, this treatment includes immunosuppression and immunoadsorption, whereas, anti-viral agents may be considered in the setting of biopsy-confirmed acute viral myocarditis or viral persistence.
-Several observational and randomized trials have suggested that in virus-negative post-myocarditis DCM with progressive HF, immunosuppressive treatment could be effective in achieving LV reverse remodelling and improvement in HF symptoms [88-90].
-Accordingly, expert consensus documents recommend immunosuppression with azathioprine and prednisone for 6-12 months in patients with biopsy-proven, virus-negative DCM [36].
+Several observational and randomized trials have suggested that in virus-negative post-myocarditis DCM with progressive HF, immunosuppression could be effective in achieving LV reverse remodelling and improvement in HF symptoms [88-90].
+Accordingly, expert consensus documents have recommended immunosuppression with azathioprine and prednisone for 6-12 months in patients with biopsy-proven, virus-negative DCM [36], but the exact role of immunosuppression is still unresolved.
 Immunosuppression is also recommended in acute giant-cell and eosinophilic myocarditis and cardiac sarcoidosis [7, 36, 91].
 In biopsy-proven chronic enteroviral or adenoviral and/or Parvovirus B19 positive DCM, an immunomodulatory treatment with interferon beta has been recently shown to reduce viral load and improve functional capacity [92].
-Small open-label controlled or observational studies suggested that removal of circulating antibodies in DCM by immunoadsorption, followed by IgG substitution, resulted in improvement in cardiac function, symptom relief and increased exercise tolerance [93-95].
+Small open-label controlled, or observational studies suggested that removal of circulating antibodies in DCM by immunoadsorption, followed by IgG substitution, resulted in improvement in cardiac function, symptom relief and increased exercise tolerance [93-95].
 At present, immunoadsorption is considered as an experimental treatment option that requires further evaluation in outcome trials.
 In anthracycline-induced cardiomyopathy, timely therapy with angiotensin converting enzyme (ACE) inhibitors and beta blockers confers a substantial improvement of LVEF [96] Treatment with the prolactin inhibitor bromocriptine (accompanied by prophylactic anticoagulation) may provide a disease-specific therapy in patients with acute HF in PPCM [48, 97, 98].
 Further etiologic therapies include cessation of the offending agent(s) (e.g. alcohol), and management of the underlying endocrine or metabolic disorders [99].

 In light of the various monogenetic causes of DCM, gene repair may be a promising target for the causative treatment of HF.
 Following improvement in skeletal muscle function with CRISPR/Cas9 technology for gene repair in Duchenne muscular dystrophy [100], this technology is currently under assessment for genome modification in cardiomyopathies [101].
 Thus, the emerging CRISPR/Cas9 technology may become an overarching approach to diagnosis and treatment of the primary cause of cardiomyopathies.